 Everyone at Williams has access to Google Meet and Zoom Basic for video conferencing.
 There are also a number of Zoom licenses purchased explicitly for use in remote teaching for spring 2020.
-Faculty teaching remotely can request a Zoom license by sending email to [email protected] with “Zoom” in the subject line.
+Faculty teaching remotely can request a Zoom license by sending email to [email protected].

 Please take a look at the guide below to see whether Meet, Zoom Basic or Zoom best fits your needs.